brave-experiments/Mjolnir/README.md

 ## Deploy usage

-In order to get the current node list please login to bastion using the key:
+In order to get the current node list login to bastion using the key:

 `ssh -i .apollo/$network-name+$timestamp/id_rsa admin@bastion_host_ip`